practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ruby/README.md

 The MJIT compiler of the official Ruby distributions is still using Ruby’s **YARV** bytecode: YARV = Yet Another Ruby VM (Virtual Machine), which has been the official Ruby interpreter since Ruby 1.9, introduced in 2007/2008.

+YARV has been "designed for an interpreter" (**), which makes designing a JIT compiler for it difficult.

 ### YJIT in 2021

-However, MJIT has "been less successful at delivering real-world speedups on widely used Ruby applications such as Ruby on Rails.", see [YJIT: Building a New JIT Compiler for CRuby](https://shopify.engineering/yjit-just-in-time-compiler-cruby#) from 2021 (**).
+However, MJIT has "been less successful at delivering real-world speedups on widely used Ruby applications such as Ruby on Rails.", see [YJIT: Building a New JIT Compiler for CRuby](https://shopify.engineering/yjit-just-in-time-compiler-cruby#) from 2021.

 However 2: as it can be seen at the table above, YJIT is not part of the commonly distributed Ruby version 3.2.3.